Mosman Council area

 The Mosman Council area is named after Archibald Mossman, who set up a whaling station in the area.

 The Mosman Council area is located in Sydney's northern suburbs - about 6 kilometres from the Sydney GPO.
 The Mosman Council area is bounded by the Middle Harbour in the north and north-east, Port Jackson in the east and south, and the North Sydney Council area in the west.

 The Mosman Council area is made up entirely of the suburb of Mosman.

 The Mosman Council area is predominantly a residential area, but also has some military use in the eastern section, significant bushlands and beaches along the harbours, and substantial commercial areas.
 The main commercial areas are from Spit Junction to Mosman Junction, along Military Road.
 The Council area encompasses a total land area of about 9 square kilometres.

-The original inhabitants of the Mosman area were the Boregal, Gorualgal, Birrabirragal and Cammeraygal Aboriginal clans.
+The original inhabitants of the Mosman Council area were the Birrabirragal, Boregal, Cammeraygal and Gorualgal Aboriginal clans.